-- Give 6-8 minutes for each team to present their Innovation Project and Robot Design and how they applied their Core Values to their work. - Allow 3-4 minutes to answer questions from the teacher/judge or other students.
+- Give 6-8 minutes for each team to present their Innovation Project and Robot Design and how they applied their Core Values to their work. - Allow 3-4 minutes for each team to answer questions from the teacher/judge or other students.

-Teacher/judge:
+Teacher/Judge:

 - Fill out the rubric to record each team's achievement. - This will add to the formative assessment the teacher has observed through the 12 sessions.
-You can find the formative assessment template in the Class Pack Implementation Guide.

-TASK 3: ROBOT MATCHES (60 minutes)
+TASK 3: ROBOT GAME MATCHES (60 minutes)

 - Two teams compete at the same time.
-The matches last 2.5 minutes, and the scoring and resetting takes another 3-5 minutes depending on how practiced the referee is. - If possible, allow time for each team to have one practice round before their official matches begin. - · Hold as many rounds as time allows. - Only the highest score the team achieves is counted in the final ranking for Robot Game.
+The matches last 2.5 minutes, and the scoring and resetting takes another 3-5 minutes depending on how practiced the referee is. - If possible, allow time for each team to have one practice round before their official matches begin. - · Hold as many rounds as time allows. - Only the highest score the team achieves is counted in the final ranking for the Robot Game.

-Teacher/referee:
+Teacher/Referee:

-- Use the score sheet or a scoring app to record points for each match. - Keep track of the scores in a simple spreadsheet. - Reset the game table as needed between matches.
+- Use the score sheet found in the back of the Robot Game Rulebook to record points for each match. - Remember to record a Gracious Professionalism[®] score for each match on the score sheet.
+This will feed into the team's Core Values score. - Keep track of the scores in a simple spreadsheet. - Reset the game table as needed between matches.